 If you plan to roast the butternut squash, then it is probably better to remove the pumpkin’s skin, as it takes too long to soften.
 However, if you plan to use it to make a soup or to mash it, then the skin does not need to be removed.
 If you do remove the skin, it can be used to make a wonderful pan-fried vegetable dish: Simply fry it with some onions, carrots, and spices!

 If you’re looking to mix up your smoothie game as seasons change, have a read through our DIY Pumpkin Smoothie recipe ideas and discover how to make your own simple, low-calorie substitute for pumpkin-flavored coffee drinks.
 It’s more ecologically-minded to make smoothies from fruits and vegetables that are fresh from the field or tree just around the corner.
 Local seasonal harvest calendars can help you keep tabs on what’s available in your region at any given time.

 Smoothies also offer a great way to reuse various types of leftover kitchen scraps – feel free to check out our guide on reusing vegetable scraps such as pumpkin seeds, pumpkin skin, and carrot peel in a bunch of creative ways.

 Want to learn more about sustainable lifestyle choices?
 Follow us on Instagram!

 This article was translated and adjusted from German by Hilary.
-You can view the original here: Hokkaido, Butternut & Co: Welchen Kürbis kann man mit Schale essen?affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Hokkaido, Butternut & Co: Welchen Kürbis kann man mit Schale essen?underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.